tedfordl/MECH105-Algorithms/MatrixLUP/README.md

-#LUP Factorization Algorithm
+# LUP Factorization Algorithm
-This algorithm accepts any square matrix as an input, and factors it into its lower, upper, and position forms.
+This algorithm accepts a matrix as an input, and factors it into its lower, upper, and position forms.
+The matrix must have the same legnth and height.